Justia Rating

 Across the United States, states differ in how they handle negligence and fault in personal injury cases:

-• Pure Comparative Fault – States such as California, New York, and Florida follow this system.
-Under pure comparative negligence, an injured person can still recover damages regardless of their share of responsibility, even if they were mostly to blame for the accident, up to being 99% at fault.
-Their compensation is simply reduced by their extent of negligence.
+• Pure Comparative Fault – States like California, New York, and Florida.
+An injured person can recover regardless of their share of blame, even up to 99% at fault; their compensation is simply reduced by their percentage of fault.

-• Modified Comparative Fault (50% Rule) – States like Illinois, Michigan, and Colorado use this rule.
-Victims can recover damages only if they are less than 50% at fault.
+• Modified Comparative Fault (50% Rule) – States like Illinois, Michigan, and Colorado.
+Victims can recover only if they are not more than 50% at fault.
+At 51% or more, they recover nothing.

-• Contributory Fault – A few jurisdictions, including Alabama, Maryland, North Carolina, Virginia, and the District of Columbia, still apply this outdated rule.
-In these states, being even slightly at fault completely bars recovery.
+• Contributory Fault – A few jurisdictions, including Alabama, Maryland, North Carolina, Virginia, and Washington, D.C., still apply this rule, where being even slightly at fault completely bars recovery.

-Illinois’ modified comparative fault system strikes a balance between fairness and accountability.
-It prevents unjust outcomes where a slightly negligent cyclist would otherwise receive nothing, while still discouraging reckless or careless behavior on the road.
+Illinois’ modified comparative fault system balances fairness and accountability.
+It prevents a slightly negligent cyclist from being left with nothing, while still discouraging reckless behavior on the road.

-What Role Does Comparative Negligence Play When Determining Liability in a Bicycle Accident Case?
+How Comparative Negligence Affects Liability in a Bicycle Accident

 In bicycle accident cases, comparative negligence plays a major role in determining liability and how much compensation an injured cyclist can recover.
 When both the driver and the cyclist share responsibility, Illinois courts and insurance companies analyze the share of liability assigned to each party based on modified comparative negligence.